kmowery/gdb-codesize/README.md

 3. In the GDB console, do:

-     > python function_until("<fname>", "~/filename")
+     > python function_until("*fname*", "~/filename")

-   where <fname> is the function upon which to stop (I recommend using the caller of the function with the breapoint).
+   where *fname* is the function upon which to stop (I recommend using the caller of the function with the breakpoint).
 The second argument is the location where the results will be stored for later analysis.

 4. Run `count.py` on the file you created in the previous step.